hanbyul-crew/hanbyul-crew.github.io/_posts/works/2010-11-01-works-breakme.markdown

 ---
 layout: post
-title:  "Who is loser"
-jqueryid: whoisloser
+title:  "Break Me"
+season: Fall, 2010
-date:   2012-04-01
+date:   2010-11-01
-categories: works
+category: works
+subcategory: installation
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!